American Journal of Plant Physiology

 Ambient light is the major agent mediating entrainment of circadian rhythms and is also a major factor influencing development and morphogenesis.
 We show that in Neurospora crassa the expression of clock-controlled gene 2 (ccg-2), a gene under the control of the circadian clock and allelic to the developmental gene easy wettable (eas), is regulated by light in wild-type strains.
 Light elicits a direct and important physiological effect on ccg-2(eas) expression as demonstrated using several mutant Neurospora strains.
 In white collar mutants (wc-1 and wc-2) that are “blind” to blue light, ccg-2(eas) mRNA shows no variation following illumination with saturating light.
 By contrast, ccg-2(eas) mRNA is photoinduced in clock-null strains such as frequency9 (bd;frq9).
 The results in the clock mutants show that an intact circadian oscillator is not required for light induction of ccg-2(eas).
 Thus, ccg-2(eas) is subject to a dual regulation that involves separable regulation by light and circadian rhythm.

 Arpaia, Guiseppina; Loros, Jennifer J.; Dunlap, Jay C.; Morelli, Giorgio; and Macino, Guiseppe, "The Interplay of Light and the Circadian Clock.
 Independent Dual Regulation of Clock-Controlled Gene Ccg-2(eas)" (1993).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3684.